-Here in Deloitte’s Leadership Center for Clients, we work all the time with teams who’re grappling with this challenge.
+Here in the Deloitte Greenhouse Experience Group, we work all the time with teams who’re grappling with this challenge.
 They know diversity can make them stronger, but when the going gets tough they need a bit of a reminder why it’s worth the effort.
 In these times we like to do an exercise called Power of Opposites.

 We ask groups of like-type individuals to brainstorm the value brought to the team by their opposite-type colleagues.
 And then we ask them to share their appreciation out-loud.
 In the best cases it can become a real love-fest.
 And it helps build goodwill among colleagues who may have a hard time working together.

 Here are some of the highlights of what our teams have had to say: